The below terms and conditions apply to both Jet Airways and JetKonnect flights

 Infant fare for travel within India

-Infant tickets purchased within India: Infant tickets can be purchased at a flat rate of INR 953, plus taxes as applicable, irrespective of any destination or class of travel within India.
+Infant tickets purchased within India: Infant tickets can be purchased at a flat rate of INR 953 per sector, plus taxes as applicable, irrespective of any destination or class of travel within India.

 Infant fare for travel on international routes